Racing flags: White flag

 In Formula One, the white flag is waved on the last corner and the pit straight at the end of free practice sessions on Friday and Saturday, indicating to drivers that there are drivers doing practice starts on the pit straight.
 Drivers are permitted to do one practice start at the end of each free practice session.

 In all championships which use the FIA International Sporting Code, as well as North American road racing, the white flag indicates the presence of an officials car such as ambulance, fire truck, jet dryer, etc. or a competitor moving at below normal speed in the section of track covered by the flag station.
 In IndyCar, a stationary white flag means they are moving above one-third racing speed while waving means they are moving below one-third racing speed.

 In most American forms of motorsports – including NASCAR, IndyCar, and North American motorcycle road racing – a waved white flag displayed at the starter's stand indicates the start of the final lap of the race.

 In MotoGP, a white flag is used to inform riders that they are allowed to change machine.
-The Race Direction has deemed that the track is wet enough to justify the change of bikes and the Grand Prix becomes a wet race, having originally been declared a 'dry race' at the start.
+The race direction has deemed that the track is wet enough to justify the change of bikes and the Grand Prix becomes a wet race, having originally been declared a "dry race" at the start.

 In some series, a white flag is shown from all flag stations on the first lap of a practice or qualifying session so competitors will know which stations are staffed.

 National flag

-Prior to the adoption of starting lights, the Supercars series and its forerunners would use a green flag to start the race.
-Following the adoption of lights as the routine starting device, if the starting lights were unavailable a race would started by lowering the national flag of whichever country the race is held in.
-Typically this would indicate the Australian flag but races in the series are, with the notable exception of 2020 and 2021 COVID-19 pandemic disruptions, regularly held in New Zealand and occasionally are held in other countries such as Bahrain, China and the United States of America.
-The French flag is used at the start of 24 Hours of Le Mans.
+Prior to the adoption of starting lights, the Supercars series and its forerunners used a green flag to start the race.
+Following the adoption of lights as the routine starting device, if the starting lights were unavailable a race was started by lowering the national flag of whichever country the race was held in.